 Among all these voices, one in particular struck a chord: that of Carles Guillot.
 In 2001, in Barcelona, during a protest against the illegal eviction of the Kasa de la Muntanya, Carles was hit by a rubber bullet fired by a National Police officer.
 The projectile caused him to lose an eye.

 Since then, Carles and his colleagues from Stop Rubber Bales have spent more than two decades both accompanying other mutilated people and calling for a ban on these weapons, as imprecise as they are lethal.
 “The sadness, the anger, the feeling of guilt, the insecurity, the fear of going out in the street, or the fact of looking in the mirror and seeing that the image that comes back is not you”, said Carles during his speech at the Congress, referring to the after-effects of the shooting.
 From his testimony, the idea for the new episode of our podcast was born.
-Brechas: Balas de Goma.
+Gaps: Rubber bullets.

 In reconstructing its history, we find in the newspaper archives the trace of more than twenty years of struggle: interviews, reports, denunciations, actions, and a hand extended to each new victim.
 Since 2000, at least eleven people have lost the sight of an eye in Spain due to the impact of this type of projectile.
 In 2012, Iñigo Cabacas lost his life after being shot by an Ertzaintza police officer.